AaronBoat/uniswap-Aaron-demo/README.md

 # uniswap-Aaron-demo
-a demo from Aaron,classmates in FDU for the graph with uniswap.We developed an integrated viewer that allows users to comfortably view the currently top-ranked pools, and then customize their viewing and sorting options.
+a demo from Aaron,a core member of Fudan blockchain association, for the graph with uniswap.We developed an integrated viewer that allows users to comfortably view the currently top-ranked pools, and then customize their viewing and sorting options.
 It allows traders and investors to track and analyze real-time data from multiple decentralized exchanges and chains(similar to DEX SCREENER) with icon-based visualization that is still underway.
 # Uniswap Aaron Demo Project

 ## Project Overview